drewm27/speakerrankings/portable/speakers/Onn-Large-Party-gen-1.md

 layout: page
 title: Onn Large Party gen 1 Specifications and Review
 cover-img: "/assets/img/homeimage.jpg"
-share-description: "The Onn Large Party gen 1 ranks #32 out of 43 total Party Size Portable Bluetooth Speakers Ranked.
+share-description: "The Onn Large Party gen 1 ranks #32 out of 43 total Party Size Portable Bluetooth Speakers.
 Find all the specifications and reviews in one place"
 ---

-The Onn Large Party gen 1 ranks [#32 out of 43 total Party Size Portable Bluetooth Speakers Ranked](/portable/party/#32-onn-large-party-gen-1-100) for sound quality.
+The Onn Large Party gen 1 ranks [#32 out of 43 total Party Size Portable Bluetooth Speakers](/portable/party/#32-onn-large-party-gen-1-100) for sound quality.
 See [Top Recommended Speakers By Attribute](/#top-recommended-speakers-by-attribute) for all the top speaker suggestions.

 ## #32 Onn Large Party gen 1: $100
 - Negatives: Bass is not deep, some midrange peaks.
 Sounds boxy at higher volumes.
 Gets distorted at high volume.